Reviews of TLC’s Spouse House, where singles have to get married or are evicted, and Bravo’s A Night With My Ex, on which former partners reconnect.

 A second season of Below Deck: Mediterranean is on its way, thanks to the show becoming Bravo’s “fastest growing show over the past three years among” people 25 to 54.
 That means it needs new passengers who will become key temporary cast members, making outrageous demands and adding drama while the yacht sails around.

 One month ago, Bravo announced three new shows that sounded just like Housewives shows, plus three others shows—including Tabatha Coffey’s return to the network—and renewed 11 series that are all Housewives-style.
-It was more of the same, which is understandable, since it works for the network.
-Today, though, Bravo announced seven shows that are in development, and not one sounds… continue reading
+It was more of the same, which is understandable, since it works for… continue reading

 Bravo’s upfront announcements today included the return of one of the network’s former stars, plus a whole lot of shows using The Real Housewives model.

 Here’s the full list of renewed, returning, and new series.

 Oh no, I thought.
 Bravo is ripping off Cutthroat Kitchen, really?
 That, I admit, was my first reaction to the announcement of Bravo’s Recipe for Deception, which debuts tonight at 10 p.m.
 I love cooking competitions, but I was not eager to see another dumbed-down show that screws with people instead of just letting them cook.
 And Bravo advertising the show with “from the producers of Cutthroat Kitchen” just seemed to confirm that this was exactly their goal: targeting Food Network viewers.

 Recipe for Deception is not, however, dumbed-down.
 If anything, it’s the opposite.

 Bravo’s Andy Cohen used his appearance on Real Time with Bill Maher on Friday night to discuss politics, and ended up comparing the candidates to stars of The Real Housewives.
 This was, surprisingly, a pretty good way of explaining what’s happening. … continue reading